baxtiyorov3407/baxtiyorov3407/README.md

 ---

-> 🚀 "Innovation is my compass; technology is my tool."
+> 🚀 "Innovation is my compass, technology is my tool."

 ---